-Current Minnesota law defines such activity with the same precision employed by the Supreme Court in Buckley: it requires actual "words or phrases of express advocacy."7 The amendment proposed in S.F.
-1915 would greatly expand the law's definition.
+Current Minnesota law defines such activity with the same precision employed by the Supreme Court in Buckley: it requires actual "words or phrases of express advocacy."
+The amendment proposed in S.F.
+214 would greatly expand the law's definition.
 Thus, rather than clarifying the law, it would confuse speakers and spawn litigation about the proper scope of campaign finance regulation.
 Instead of ensuring that political speech is uniformly and constitutionally regulated, this addition will muddy the waters, replacing a crisp rule with a more amorphous standard.
 Moreover, by eliminating a bright-line test for regulated speech, it invites political gamesmanship and partisan polarization concerning messages that should be judged on their merits by voters, not by lawyers and public officials.
-This will inevitably require speakers to hire expert attorneys in this highly specialized area of law, or, for the unprivileged small organizations that cannot afford such help, risk enforcement actions that can drive them from the public debate.
+This will inevitably require speakers to hire expert attorneys in this highly specialized area of law, or, for the smaller organizations that cannot afford such help, risk enforcement actions that could drive their voices from the public debate.

-If the Legislature wishes to add to the definition of express advocacy, it should tread carefully and write a provision as precisely as possible.
+If the Legislature wishes to add to the definition of expressly advocating, it should tread carefully and write as precise a provision as possible.